nodebots/johnny-five.io/deploy/README.md

 ## Overview

-Assuming you've already created (or are in the process of creating) a website or web app, you will typically perform these steps when using this workflow.
+Assuming you've already created (or are in the process of creating) a website or web app, you will typically perform these steps when using this workflow:

 1. Ensure the [workflow dependencies](#dependencies) have been installed on your development machine.